-"Award" shall mean any award of an Option, a SAR, a Restricted Share or a Stock Unit under the Plan.
+"Award" shall mean any award of an Option, a SAR, a Restricted Share a Performance Share, a Stock Unit or a Performance Unit under the Plan.

 "Board of Directors" shall mean the Board of Directors of RHI, as constituted from time to time.